 Debt management provides a long-term view of the City's debt, with a focus on addressing the future funding requirements of the City of Regina.
-It responds directly to "Achieve long-term financial viability" Community Priority and Financial Policies section in Design Regina: The Official Community Plan (OCP) and is intended to ensure the City can deliver on all the Community Priorities in a financially responsible way.
+It responds directly to the "Achieve long-term financial viability" Community Priority and Financial Policies section in Design Regina: The Official Community Plan (OCP) and is intended to ensure the City can deliver on all the Community Priorities in a financially responsible way.

 Periodic reviews of debt levels and related policies are required to ensure the City's debt is effectively managed.
-The current Debt Management Policy and other financial policies were recently reviewed and updated.
+The current Debt Management Policy and Procedure were recently reviewed and updated in November 2016.
+The recommended time for the next review is November 2020.